Head and Neck Cancers

 Treatment for children with medullary thyroid carcinoma is mainly surgical.
 A recent review of 430 patients aged 0 to 21 years with medullary thyroid cancer reported older age (16–21 years) at diagnosis, tumor diameter greater than 2 cm, positive margins after total thyroidectomy, and lymph node metastases were associated with a worse prognosis.
 This suggests that central neck node dissection and dissection of nearby positive nodes should improve the 10-year survival for these patients.
 Most cases of medullary thyroid carcinoma occur in the context of the MEN 2A and MEN 2B syndromes.
 In those familial cases, early genetic testing and counseling is indicated, and prophylactic surgery is recommended in children with the RET germline mutation.
 Strong genotype-phenotype correlations have facilitated the development of guidelines for intervention, including screening and age at which prophylactic thyroidectomy should occur.
 A natural history study of children and young adults with medullary thyroid cancer is being conducted by the National Cancer Institute (NCT01660984).

 A number of tyrosine kinase inhibitors have been evaluated for patients with unresectable medullary thyroid cancer.
 Vandetanib (an inhibitor of RET kinase, vascular endothelial growth factor receptor, and epidermal growth factor receptor signaling) is approved by the U.S. Food and Drug Administration for the treatment of symptomatic or progressive medullary thyroid cancer in adult patients with unresectable, locally advanced, or metastatic disease.
-Approval was based on a randomized, placebo-controlled, phase III trial that showed a marked progression-free survival improvement for patients randomly assigned to receive vandetanib (hazard ratio, 0.35); the trial also showed an objective response rate advantage for patients receiving vandetanib (44% vs. 1% for the placebo arm).[97,98] A phase I trial of vandetanib for children has been completed.
-Cabozantinib (an inhibitor of the RET and MET kinases and vascular endothelial growth factor receptor) has also shown activity against unresectable medullary thyroid cancer (10 of 35 patients [29%] had a partial response).
+Approval was based on a randomized, placebo-controlled, phase III trial that showed a marked progression-free survival improvement for patients randomly assigned to receive vandetanib (hazard ratio, 0.35); the trial also showed an objective response rate advantage for patients receiving vandetanib (44% vs. 1% for the placebo arm).[101,102] Children with locally advanced or metastatic medullary thyroid carcinoma were treated with vandetanib in a phase I/II trial.
+Of 16 patients, only 1 had no response, and 7 had a partial response.
+Disease in three of those patients subsequently recurred, but 11 of 16 patients treated with vandetanib remained on therapy at the time of the report.
+The median duration of therapy for the entire cohort was 27 months, with a range of 2 to 52 months.
+Cabozantinib (an inhibitor of the RET and MET kinases and vascular endothelial growth factor receptor) has also been active against unresectable medullary thyroid cancer (10 of 35 patients [29%] had a partial response).

 The following is an example of a national and/or institutional clinical trial that is currently being conducted.
 Information about ongoing clinical trials is available from the NCI Web site.

 Benign odontogenic neoplasms of the oral cavity include odontoma and ameloblastoma.
 The most common nonodontogenic neoplasms of the oral cavity are fibromas, hemangiomas, and papillomas.
-Tumor-like lesions of the oral cavity include lymphangiomas, granulomas, and eosinophilic granuloma (Langerhans cell histiocytosis) (refer to the Oral cavity subsection in the PDQ summary on Langerhans Cell Histiocytosis Treatment for more information about Langerhans cell histiocytosis).[101-104]
+Tumor-like lesions of the oral cavity include lymphangiomas, granulomas, and eosinophilic granuloma (Langerhans cell histiocytosis).[105-108] (Refer to the Oral cavity subsection in the PDQ summary on Langerhans Cell Histiocytosis Treatment for more information about Langerhans cell histiocytosis.)

 Treatment of benign oral cavity tumors is surgical.